 Pumpkin spice lattes may get all the press this time of year, but pumpkins are also a major ingredient in Mexican recipes for Dia de Los Muertos / Day of the Dead.
 These pumpkin dishes may be either savory and sweet, and can be almost any part of the menu.
 If you are looking for some pumpkin flavor for Dia de Los Muertos (though of course you don’t have to stop at pumpkin), here are some great options:

 One of our favorite traditional foods for Dia de los Muertos is the sugar skull, which we have written about previously.
 We usually buy pre-made sugar skulls – and we even got new ones this year personalized with our names in Pilsen.
 However, we are stepping up our game this year.
 We picked up sugar skull molds at the Museum of the American Indian in Washington DC last week, and are excited to make sugar skulls of our own for the first time.
 Once you have the skull-shaped molds, the process doesn’t seem too daunting.
-However, the recipe included with the molds called for something called meringue powder, which is nothing we’ve ever heard of.
+However, the recipe included with the molds called for something called meringue powder, which you can buy online or pick up in many craft or large grocery stores.
 Fortunately, making a recipe with egg whites works just as well, as does a traditional recipe with egg white and cornstarch.

 They don’t have trick-or-treating on Halloween in Lisbon, but there is a similar tradition that occurs on All Saints Day, November 1st, called Pão-por-Deus.
 Instead of asking “Trick or Treat” Portuguese children go door to door asking, “Ó tia dá bolinho!?”(Originally – “Ó tia dá Pão por Deus?”)
 Literally – does auntie have any cookies?
 Traditionally the children would get bread from the neighbors and shop owners they visited, though it is now sometimes substituted for cookies, change or candies.
 This also leads to the other name for the holiday, “Dia de Bolinho.”
 Kids collect goodies in special drawstring bags, saquinhos, that are often decorated with embroidery or patches.
 Unlike Halloween, children go asking for Pão por Deus before noon (no costumes are involved, either).